ColinDTaylor/Smashboards-CSM/README.md

 Feel free to contribute!
 Just fork this repository and send a pull request when you're done editing whatever it is you'd like to edit in.

 GALE01.map is the file you'll want to edit, for more information, look at the Smashboards topic

+You can use the included .py file (csm-update) to automatically merge your current symbol map with the csm.
+Follow the instructions written into the .py comments and message me (Absolome) on smashboards if you need help.
+Make sure to back up your old map! csm-update shouldn't mess with it at all outside of reading it but it can't hurt to be cautious